 Economics is ranked 7th in the UK for teaching satisfaction (Guardian University Guide 2020)

-- Weekly training sessions in our state of the art computer lab will help you to develop your data analytical skills using market-leading econometrics software such as STATA.
+Weekly training sessions in our state of the art computer lab will help you to develop your data analysis skills using market-leading econometrics software such as STATA.

 Internationally Renowned Experts